cbor-wg/seq/draft-ietf-cbor-sequence.md

 single CBOR data item may actually be the more appropriate representation.)

+CBOR Sequences, unlike JSON Text Sequences {{-jsq}}, do not use a marker between items.
+This is possible because CBOR encoded data items are self-delimiting and the end can always be calculated.
+(Note that, while the early object/array-only form of JSON was self-delimiting as well, this stopped being the case when simple values such as single numbers were made valid JSON documents.)

 This specification makes use of the fact that CBOR data items are self-delimiting (there is no delimiter used between items, as there is in JSON Text Sequences {{-jsq}}).